TheOneAtFault/auction-monitor/README.md

-# 🎯 Auction Listener - Production Ready
+# 🎯 Auction Listener

-A production-ready real-time auction monitoring system that tracks specific items on live.aucor.com and sends email notifications when matches are found.
+A real-time auction monitoring system that tracks specific items on live.****.com and sends email notifications when matches are found.

 ## 🚀 Features